HSF/hsf.github.io/_workinggroups/pyhep.md

 to facilitate inter-community exchanges.
 We encourage HEP participation in SciPy.

 The PyHEP 2020 [agenda](https://indico.cern.ch/e/PyHEP2020){:target="_pyhep2020_indico"}
-will be composed of plenary sessions; the contents is under preparation.
+will be composed of plenary sessions; the content is under preparation.

 ### Organising Committee